elixir-webrtc/bench/webrtc_bench/README.md

 WebRTCBench.client("127.0.0.1:8001")
 ```

-The client will start the negotiation with the server.
-Number of negotiated tracks and the size and frequency of sent packets are dependent
+The client will start the negotiation with the server using a single PeerConnection.
+Number of negotiated tracks and the size and frequency of
-on configuration in `config/runtime.exs`.
+sent packets are dependent on configuration in `config/runtime.exs`.

+> [!WARNING]
+> The number of audio/video tracks send by the client must be greater of equal to number of audio/video tracks send by the server.
+> Otherwise, the benchmark will not work as expected.